 To Gregg Strand, Calhoun County Trailway Alliance board member and director of corporate and foundation relations at Albion College, the idea to expand the Albion River Trail was at the right place — the hub of four trailway systems — at the right time.

 The city of Albion was able to secure a nearly $300,000 grant from the Michigan Department of Natural Resources’ trust fund.
 Further funding came from the Albion Community Foundation and a fund created by oil company Enbridge after its Kalamazoo oil spill.

 Prior to coming to Albion, Strand worked with numerous environmental agencies, including the MDNR.
 He wrote all the successful grant applications for the city project.

-Then there was Albion College.
-As the trail expansion was gaining traction in 2015, the college was welcoming in its 16th president, Mauri Ditzler, who emphasized the relationship between college and community.
-Ditzler and the administration provided initial funding while grants rolled in and support in the designing and constructing of the route.
+As the trail expansion was gaining traction in 2015, Albion College was welcoming in its 16th president, Mauri Ditzler, who emphasized the relationship between college and community.
+Ditzler and the administration provided initial funding and support in the designing and constructing of the route.

-Why such an emphasis on trail systems?
-For Governor Snyder, travel along the trail systems means increased economic activity at the stops along the way, healthier citizens, the enjoyment of nature a way to connect communities and less transportation pollution.
 Danielle Nelson, ‘17, project manager for the Albion Economic Development Corporation, had similar thoughts.
-As a city intern in 2015, Nelson was one of the masterminds behind the project, its organization and its completion.
+As an intern for the city of Albion in 2015, Nelson was one of the masterminds behind the project, its organization and its completion.

 By April, Nelson, Strand and the city had applied for the MDNR’s grant.
 By fall, construction plans were announced.